jei3m/life-expectancy/README.md

 Multiple regression models, including Linear Regression, Decision Tree, Random Forest, and Support Vector Machine (SVM), were trained and evaluated based on Mean Squared Error (MSE) and R-squared (R2) scores.
 Each model contributed unique perspectives on prediction accuracy, with the best model selected based on its performance in accurately predicting life expectancy.
 The prediction results, along with the visualized trends, indicate that life expectancy can be reliably forecasted using machine learning models, especially when tuned to capture nonlinear patterns through polynomial features.

-In conclusion, this project highlights the effectiveness of machine learning in predicting future values in a time series, such as life expectancy, with opportunities for future enhancements through feature expansion or more complex modeling techniques.
+This project highlights the effectiveness of machine learning in predicting future values in a time series, such as life expectancy, with opportunities for future enhancements through feature expansion or more complex modeling techniques.
 These insights and predictions can aid public health planning, resource allocation, and policy-making efforts in addressing life expectancy trends.

 ## Contributors